Francesco Pisano

-Francesco Pisano (born 29 April 1986) is an Italian professional footballer who plays as a right back.
+Francesco Pisano (born 29 April 1986) is an Italian former professional footballer who played as a right back.

 Club career

 On 20 August 2015, Pisano signed for Bolton Wanderers on a two-year contract.
 Pisano made his debut for the club on 26 September in a 2-2 draw with Brighton & Hove Albion.
 This would be his first of only three games for the club.

 On 1 February 2016, Pisano joined Avellino on loan until the end of the season.

 On 25 August 2016 Pisano was signed by Lega Pro newcomer Olbia.